Gender in English: Regional variations

 Speakers of West Country English may use masculine (rather than neuter) pronouns with non-animate referents, as can be seen in Thomas Hardy's works.

 A similar case is found in Newfoundland English.
 Harold Paddock observed the following in 1981:

 Nouns seem to possess a well defined but covert system of grammatical gender.
 We may call a noun masculine, feminine or neuter depending on the pronouns which it selects in the singular.
 Mass or non-count nouns (such as frost, fog, water, love) are called neuter because they select the pronoun it.
 Count nouns divide into masculine and feminine.
 Female humans and most female animals, as well as all types of vehicles (land, air and sea) are feminine, in that they select the pronouns she, her.
 Other count nouns are masculine in that they select the pronouns he, 'en.

 Examples of "masculine" nouns in Newfoundland English are hat, shovel, book, and pencil; "feminine" are boat, aeroplane; "neuter" nouns include water, fog, weather, and snow.

 Inanimate count nouns in Newfoundland Vernacular English differ from those in Standard English in that they are either masculine or feminine.
 Specifically, if an inanimate count noun denotes a mobile entity, then it is feminine; otherwise such a noun is masculine.
 Such a gender assignment is similar to but slightly different from that in Wessex Vernacular English.
 In Wessex Vernacular English, a non-human count noun (be it animate or not) is regarded as masculine, for example the word cow is considered as masculine.

 This feature is stigmatized, widely regarded as a lower class or incorrect way of speaking.
 Nonetheless, one may find such a gender assignment less counterintuitive as nouns such as ship and boat can be referred to by the feminine pronoun in Standard English.

+Australian English and New Zealand English both use the feminine dummy pronoun regularly in casual speech, such as in "she'll be right".
+This regular usage is particularly rare and not found elsewhere.